yangho1231/angular2_tutorial/APM-Start-Updated/note.md

     IProduct[] -> Return type

 module.id: contains the absolute URL of the component class module file.
 With this you don't have to specify abosulte URL just the path you are in.

+Nesting:
+    Directives
+    @Input to get property from other files